BEd, MPhil, PhD, PgC/HE, FHEA, FIfL

 Module Leadership: - Professional Practitioner Inquiry (undergraduate practitioner research methods) - Advanced Practitioner Inquiry (postgraduate practitioner research methods)

-Have interest and experience in teaching - Comparative and International education; - Workplace learning; - Organisational development - Teacher Education and Training; - Curriculum Development; - Educational leadership; - Education and Equality;
+Past Experience: Teaching - Comparative and International education; - Research Methods in Education; - Organisational development - Teacher Education and Training; - Curriculum Development; - Educational leadership and Policy; - Education and Equality; Education and social Policy

 Link Tutor Roles: - Tower Hamlet College (Teaching Observation course) - Marine Society - Community Learning and Skills Service (CLaSS) (Teaching Observation course) - College of North West London (Teaching Observation course)